cloudscale-ch/csi-cloudscale/deploy/README.md

     CLOUDSCALE_TOKEN="foobar" ansible-playbook ../integration_test.yml -i inventory/hosts.ini

-to install kubernetes on cloudscale.ch and run the integration tests.
+to install Kubernetes on cloudscale.ch and run the integration tests.
 The playbook will also clean up VMs after the test.

 -   If you just want to provision a cluster, you can use an additional `--skip-tags cleanup --skip-tags test`.
 -   If you want to a test release other than `dev`, you can use an additional `-e version=v1.0.0`.
--   If you want to use a non-default Kubernetes version, you can use an additional `-e kube_version=v1.20.7`.
+Caution: This does only inject the docker image tag in to helm, but uses the chart from the current working directory.

 ## Debugging